-The Company has an unsecured loan agreement with ING Bank, a branch of ING-DIBA AG, Societe Generale, UniCredit Bank Austria AG, UniCredit S.p.A. and BNP Paribas Fortis SA/NV with an outstanding amount of \$337 million as of December 31, 2013, maturing up to 2023.
+The Group company has an unsecured loan agreement with ING Bank, a branch of ING-DIBA AG, Societe Generale, UniCredit Bank Austria AG, UniCredit S.p.A. and BNP Paribas Fortis SA/NV with an outstanding amount of \$511 million as of December 31, 2014, maturing up to 2023.
 Borrowings under this agreement bear interest at six month EURIBOR plus 2.50% per annum.